Henrys Delphin Long Juggling Club Parts

-The Center Ring is for the middle of the club, rather than tape in the middle like a Pirouette club.
-To put this on, take off the knob, and slide the ring up the handle by hand.
-It takes some force to get to go on, you must get it over the ridge of the handle so it cannot slide back down.
+The center ring connects the handle with the body in the middle of the club (instead of tape used by Pirouette clubs).
+To put on a new center ring: (1) take off the knob at the bottom of the club, (2) slide the ring up the handle by hand.
+You must get it over the ridge of the handle so it cannot slide back down, and it does take some force to get the ring locked in place.
 If the handle is not on the club yet, put the ring on first and then insert the dowel into the club.
-If the ring is warm it is easier.
+If the ring is warm, the process is easier.

-Caps come with the screw, washer and plug.
-The plug is always the opposite color of the cap (white cap black plug).
-Remove the paper covering the adhesive before putting on the club.
-The Dolphin uses a flat top cap, other clubs use the classic cap which has a curve top.
-Make sure you check what top you have on your club, sometimes Delphins where made with curved tops.
-Extra Screws and washers to replace ones that are bent or have the screw heads stripped.
-If the screw is broken off in side of the dowel, you need to get a new dowel.
-You can try and get the broken screw out of the dowel, but is very hard to do.
+Flat-top caps are used for all Delphin clubs, whereas all other clubs use curved caps.
+Replacements come with a screw, washer and plug.
+The plug is always the opposite color of the cap (white cap, black plug).
+Remove the paper covering the adhesive before placing on the cap.
+Make sure you check what type of cap your clubs have, as sometimes Delphins are made with curved tops.
+Semi-round knobs are used for all Delphin clubs.
+Replacements come with a screw and washer.
+Extra Screws and washers can be ordered to replace bent or stripped screws.
+If the screw has broken off inside the dowel, you need to get a new dowel (you can try to remove the broken screw, but it is very difficult to do.

 If you are going to replace the dowel on a club.
 Follow these steps